Spin-Weighted Spherical CNNs: MNIST Experiments Details

 The spherical baseline follows \textcite{esteves18eccv}, with spherical convolutions, six layers with $16,16,32,32,58,58$ channels per layer, and $8$ filter parameters per layer.

 We follow the same general topology, switching from spherical to spin-weighted convolutions.
 Since our filters have richer spectra, they need more parameters.
-In order to keep similar number of parameters between competing models, we set the number parameters per spin-order pair $(s,m)$ to $6,6,4,4,3,3$ at each layer.
+In order to keep similar number of parameters between competing models, we set the number parameters per spin-order pair $(s,m)$ \footnote{We use spins 0 and 1 throughout: $M_F=M_K=\{0, 1\}$.
+This amounts to four spin-order pairs per filter per degree: $\li{0}k_0^\ell,\, \li{0}k_1^\ell,\, \li{1}k_0^\ell,\, \li{1}k_1^\ell$.} to $6,6,4,4,3,3$ at each layer.
 We also cut the number of channels per layer, so while we have the same number of parameters, we have significantly fewer feature maps.
 The final architecture has $16,16,20,24,28,32$ channels per layer, with pooling every two layers, and our custom batch normalization applied at every layer.

 The planar baseline has the same number of layers and uses 2D convolutions with $3\times 3$ kernels.
 We set the number of channels per layer to $16,16,32,32,54,54$. to match the number of parameters of the other models.